nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel7.md

         sudo rpm --import https://artifactory.niis.org/api/gpg/key/public

 3. (Optional step) If you want to use remote database server instead of the default locally installed one, you need to pre-create two configuration files.
-The first file `db.properties` contains the database connection configuration and the other `root.properties` the database administrator master password.
+The first file `db.properties` contains the database connection configuration and the other `xroad.properties` the database administrator master password.
 The configuration can be done by performing the following steps:

         sudo useradd xroad
         sudo mkdir /etc/xroad